OFFICIAL RULES DODGEBALL TOURNAMENT

 After being deemed OUT, players must stand out of bounds in between the courts.
 Players who are OUT may not touch the balls or interfere with the game in any way.

 During play, all players must remain within the boundary lines showed by the netting and tape.
-Any player that crosses the black and yellow boundary lines (including the center line) will be deemed OUT.
+Any player that crosses the boundary lines (including the center line) will be deemed OUT.

 THE OPENING RUSH